 However, foldable wheelchairs are considerably easier to transport in a vehicle and highly adjustable for your individual needs.

-Once you have found the perfect model and type of wheelchair that is the best option for you, you’ll have to begin the overwhelming task of choosing personal customisations.
+Once you have found the perfect model and type of wheelchair that is the best option for you, you’ll have to begin the overwhelming task of choosing individual options.
 Some of these decisions include: choosing the wheel camber, sideguard fitting and accessory selection.
-To help simplify this complicated process, Sunrise Medical’s Built-4-Me team is on hand to help you choose and design your own fully customised, hand-built and quality tested wheelchair.
+To help simplify this complicated process, Sunrise Medical’s Built-4-Me team is on hand to help you choose and design your own fully personalised, hand-built and quality tested wheelchair.

 Purchasing the right wheelchair can lead to dramatic improvements in your mobility, independence and overall quality of life.
 Sunrise Medical’s huge range of wheelchairs gives everyone the chance to find the perfect wheelchair, regardless of your needs or budget.